microsoft/azure-health-AI-services-samples/samples/ta4h-container-e2e-sample/README.md

 !["A diagram of the Intelligent dashboard architecture"](/media/text-analytics-for-health-batch-async/architecture.jpg)

+## Prerequisites
+- An Azure Subscription
+- kubectl
+- az CLI installed

 ## Setup the sample

 The setup wil help you provision:
 - Text Analytics for Health
 - Azure Storage Account
 - Azure Kubernetes Service
-- Azure Function with supporting services.

-## Prerequisites
-- An Azure Subscription
-- kubectl
-- az CLI installed

-Click [here](Setup.md) to setup the needed resources.
+Click [here](Setup.md) to setup the resources.

 ## Using the sample

-You can find all the relevant information on how to use the sampel [here](Usage.md)
+You can find all the relevant information on how to use the client sample for the containerized setup [here](Usage.md)